Chef, TV Personality and Host/Creator of Bizarre Foods, Writer and Teacher

 Journalist & Author of "From Scratch: Inside the Food Network"

-A journalist for many publications, Allen Salkin writes features about food, culture, and media—for one of them in the New York Times, the legendary chefs Ferran Adrià and José Andrés cooked him lunch in his apartment.
+A writer and video producer for many outlets, Allen Salkin delivers features about food, culture, and media—for one of them in the New York Times, the legendary chefs Ferran Adrià and José Andrés cooked him lunch in his apartment.
 As an investigative reporter, Salkin wrote articles on corrupt judges, emergency room ethics, and troubled cults.
 Salkin’s journalism has taken him to more than forty countries, from the Beijing Olympics to the snorkel wakes of “Doom Tourists” in the Galápagos.
 "From Scratch" is his second book.

 Chef, Author & TV Host

-Amy Thielen is the author of "The New Midwestern Table", the host of "Heartland Table" on Food Network, and a James Beard award-winning food writer.
-A former New York City line cook, she moved back home to northern Minnesota in 2008 with her husband and young son.
-She can be found at www.amythielen.com.
+Amy Thielen is a chef, writer, and television personality.
+She is the author of the "The New Midwestern Table,” winner of the 2013 James Beard Book Award for American Cooking, the host of "Heartland Table" on Food Network, and is at work on her second book, a food memoir.
+A former New York City line cook, she moved back home to rural northern Minnesota in 2008 with her husband and young son.

 Educator & Author

 Andrew P. Haley is an associate professor at The University of Southern Mississippi who studies the cultural history of eating and dining in the United States.
 Haley is the author of "Turning the Tables: American Restaurant Culture and the Rise of the Middle Class," the 2012 James Beard Award winner for Scholarship and Reference.
 He is currently working on a book that explores children’s culinary experiences in the 20th century.